-(6) Superior Overhead Management
+(8) Superior overhead management

 Maintaining tight controls on our overhead costs has been a hallmark of Church & Dwight.
-Since 2006, we have increased revenues by 70% or \$1.4 billion and lowered our overhead costs as a percentage of revenue from 15.0% to 12.1%.
-As a result, we believe we have the highest revenue per employee of any major consumer packaged goods company.
-And, our management team "walks the walk" on this issue as, unlike some other companies, we do not have perks like company cars, company planes, or country club memberships.
+Since 2006, we have lowered our adjusted overhead costs as a percentage of revenue from 15.0% to 12.1%.
+As a result, we believe we have the highest revenue per employee of any major CPG company.
+And, our management team "walks the talk" on this issue as we do not have perks like company cars, company planes, or country club memberships.

-(7) Expert Management Team
+(9) Expert management team

-Unlike some of our competitors that rotate their top managers between functions and have high turnover, we believe in utilizing leadership expertise by encouraging longevity in all functional areas.
-Our managers' expertise in their respective functional areas is a key factor in our ability to build and defend our brands, lower our costs, and make smart acquisitions.
+Many competitors rotate their top managers between functions and have high turnover.
+We believe in utilizing leadership expertise by encouraging longevity in all functional areas.
+The expertise of our leaders/managers in their respective functional areas is a key factor in our ability to build and defend our brands, lower our costs, and make smart acquisitions.